top of page

 Generate targeted revenue to fund behavioral health services

-Given the need to both sustain existing services and increase funding for needed behavioral health system improvements, we support various potential means to generate targeted revenue to help fund behavioral health services.
-This revenue could be generated by closing the pharmaceutical warehouse distributor tax preference, levying an opioid impact fee, and increasing liquor license and beer fees.
-Pharmaceutical warehouse distributors (companies that sell large batches of drugs, including opioids, to pharmacies) are given special treatment in our tax code.
-That tax break increases the profits of these multi-billion dollar companies, while the state loses nearly $20 million each year in potential funding for much-needed behavioral health services.
+Given the urgent need to increase behavioral health services in spite of the state budget deficit, Washington should generate targeted revenue for this purpose.
+This legislation would (1) close the pharmaceutical warehouse distributor tax preference, (2) levy an opioid impact fee on opioid manufacturers, and (3) increase liquor license fees.
+First, pharmaceutical warehouse distributors (companies that sell large batches of medications, including opioids, to pharmacies) are given special treatment in our tax code.
+That tax break increases the profits of these Fortune 50 companies, while the state loses millions in potential funding.
 The economic reason that led to the creation of this tax preference is no longer valid.
-Levy an opioid impact fee would involve a per milligram fee charged to pharmaceutical manufacturers (e.g. Purdue Pharma) who sell opioids within Washington’s borders.
+Second, the opioid impact fee is modeled after legislation passed in other states and would involve a per morphine milligram equivalent fee charged to pharmaceutical manufacturers (e.g. Purdue Pharma) who sell opioids within Washington's borders.
 Medications for opioid use disorder would be exempt from the fee.
-Another means to generate revenue is to increase liquor license and beer fees, some of which have not been increased in decades.
-This revenue could be used to expand funding for the recovery navigator program, transportation, and housing services for recovery communities.
+Thirdly, Washington state has dozens of different categories of liquor licenses, most of which have not been increased in decades.
+Taken together, these revenue sources would generate approximately $150 million per biennium, which would go into a dedicated account for behavioral health expenditures.
+The funds could be used to expand behavioral health services such as the recovery navigator program, health engagement hubs, access to medications for opioid use disorder, recovery cafés, and recovery housing.

 Support Items